 Papua New Guinea

-Papua New Guinea participated in a virtual Pacific Roundtable hosted by New Zealand on 7 December 2021 to prepare for the First Meeting of States Parties to the TPNW, where it stated that it hoped to become a state party to the TPNW soon.[1]
-Approval by the National Executive Council and Parliament is still pending.
+At a Pacific Roundtable hosted by New Zealand on 7 December 2021, Papua New Guinea stated that it hoped to become a state party to the TPNW soon.[1]
+Approval by the National Executive Council and Parliament is pending.

 ---|---|---|